 This can be through capacity building in response and resilience before an emergency, including promoting the use of international humanitarian standards, which will allow support from non-church partners.
 A key tool for this is the Pastors and Disasters Toolkit.
 But also through regional surge support at the time of an emergency.

-• There will be teams ready at the invitation of the local church to come and offer support and guidance during an emergency.
+• There will be teams ready to come, at the invitation of the local church, and offer support and guidance during an emergency.

 • There will be teams ready to visit and help build local capacity in resilience and preparedness before an emergency, to reduce the impact on communities, such as injury and loss of life, loss of crops and livelihoods, damage to buildings and infrastructure.

 One of the important facets of Partners in Response and Resilience will be supporting local networking, to connect the local church to humanitarian and development agencies locally, such as the ACT Alliance forum, the NGO forum and the UN coordination system.

 To learn more about Anglican Partners in Response and Resilience, or to offer your skills and experience, please contact the Anglican Alliance relief manager, firstname.lastname@example.org or your regional facilitator.

 The Anglican Alliance is raising awareness around the Anglican Communion of the importance of resilience and preparedness, looking to strengthen the leadership of the local church in this field, encouraging mainstreaming of resilience and preparedness in all development initiatives and producing resources that will help the local church staff to work in this area.

 If you have an experience to share or if you want to know more about our work, please contact email@example.com.